Gain a foundation in health services administration with specialized areas of expertise.

 About Our Program

 The program is designed to provide a broad foundation in health care delivery systems; management strategies; ethical and legal issues in the healthcare environment; the role of Information systems and technology in high quality and efficient care delivery; marketing health services; and in the principles of sound financial management.
-The program is comprised of 36 credit hours or 12 courses.
-There are eight core courses in the program that encompasses health services administration.
-The remaining four courses are concentration courses, this allows students to focus on a particular area of interest relevant to their unique career goals.
-Concentrations are available in Applied Gerontology, Health Data Analytics, Health Informatics, and Rehabilitation Services.
+The program is comprised of 45 credit hours or 15 courses.
+There are thirteen core courses in the program that encompasses health services administration.
+The remaining two courses are elective courses, this allows students to focus on a particular area of interest relevant to their unique career goals.
+Electives can be taken in Applied Gerontology, Health Data Analytics, Health Informatics, and Rehabilitation Services.

 While the program is delivered entirely online, you will find a high level of interaction with faculty and your classmates.
-We have found this emphasis in networking to be crucial for an improved exchange of ideas and to help our students explore areas that interest them most.
-This program can be completed within 21 months by going full time (9 credits) for four sequential semesters.
-You can also tailor your schedule and workload to meet your individual needs.
+We have found this emphasis on networking to be crucial for an improved exchange of ideas and to help our students explore areas that interest them most.

 We have a holistic admissions policy that assesses each candidate with respect to multiple dimensions.
 These include your life experiences, relevant work experience, and your academic record.
 We are invested in your success and in helping you to reach your personal and career goals as you earn your master's degree!

 The Department of Rehabilitation and Health Services in the College of Health and Public Service offers thousands in scholarships to students each year, including:

 - Cora A. Martin Scholarship

 The Health Services Administration MS program has fall and spring admissions.
 The application cycle for Spring 2022 will open in August 2021.